Back to Blog

 Bottom line

-Clay is a brilliant tool for B2B GTM teams that want to build their own workflows.
-For DTC brands, it's the wrong shape - too horizontal, too complex, too expensive at consumer volume.
-Mercana is built for the specific job DTC brands actually have: enrich a Shopify customer list, find the VIPs, and act on them.
+Clay is a brilliant tool for GTM teams that want to build their own workflows.
+Mercana is built for the specific Shopify customer intelligence job many DTC brands need: enrich a customer list, find the VIPs, and act on them.
+If your team already uses Clay, Mercana can feed cleaner consumer customer context into the broader workflows you build there.

 Related articles

-For a Clay alternative built specifically for DTC, try Mercana free with 1,000 enrichments and no credit card required.
+For a Shopify customer intelligence layer that can stand alone or complement Clay workflows, try Mercana free with 1,000 enrichments and no credit card required.

 Ready to find the VIPs in your customer base?